-Incheon Airport to Seoul: What to Know Before Choosing Train Bus or Taxi
+Incheon Airport to Seoul: Train, Bus, Taxi

 The best Incheon Airport to Seoul transfer is the one that fits your terminal, arrival time, luggage, hotel location, and tolerance for transfers.
 AREX can be efficient for Seoul Station and rail connections; airport buses can be easier for hotel-area stops; taxis can help with luggage or late arrivals, but need address and payment preparation.